misterburton/framer-lvl-workshop/README.md

 ![state b](images/state-b.png)

 Now, when you interact with your layer, you'll see it cycle through its 3 states — default, `stateA` and `stateB` — each time you click.
-To see this on your phone, Save your file (⌘ + S) in Framer Studio w/ your prototype open on your phone, and you should see a blue load bar on the top of the phone to indicate that your changes have been published and it is reloading)
+To see this on your phone, save your file (⌘ + S) in Framer Studio w/ your prototype open on your phone.
+You should see a blue load bar across the top of the Framer app on your phone to indicate that your changes have been published and the prototype is reloading.

-### Fine tuning state control
+### Fine tuning states and transitions

-Change the last line in our code from:
+Now that we have three states to work with, change the last line in our code from:

 ```
 layerA.states.next()
 ```

-To:
+To instead read:

 ```
 layerA.states.next('stateA', 'stateB')